Skip to main content

 Client-Side Enforcement: Agent Hooks

-The protocol stack governs what happens at the execution layer. @sigilcore/agent-hooks is the client-side package that connects your agent framework to that layer — intercepting every tool call before it executes and routing it through Sigil Sign for policy evaluation.
-Without agent-hooks, Sigil governs EVM transactions.
-With agent-hooks, Sigil governs any agent action on any framework: bash commands, HTTP requests, file writes, wallet signing, and email sends.
+The protocol stack governs what happens at the execution layer. @sigilcore/agent-hooks is the client-side package that connects your agent framework to that layer — intercepting every tool call before it executes and routing it through a conforming signer for policy evaluation.
+Without agent-hooks, SOF governs EVM transactions.
+With agent-hooks, SOF governs any agent action on any framework: bash commands, HTTP requests, file writes, wallet signing, and email sends.
 The agent never reaches the API — or the blockchain — without a verified clearance.

 Agent Hooks Overview

-Install @sigilcore/agent-hooks and connect Claude Code, ELIZA, LangChain, or any framework to your Sigil policy in minutes.
+Install @sigilcore/agent-hooks and connect Claude Code, ELIZA, LangChain, OpenClaw, IronClaw, or any framework to your Sigil policy in minutes.

 AgentPay (WLFI) Compatibility